shobhitsharma/embedo/README.md

      title="Embedo"
      src="https://cdn01.onzu.com/2017/3/5/14/embedo.png" style="margin-right: 20px;">

 Embedo is a simple, fast, lightweight and standalone library which lets you embed third-party content without any setup for oembed or SDK's.
-It also automagically organise the embeded container at almost any size, which makes it responsive friendly as well.
+It handles resizing and emit necessary events which eases the implementation.

+Since there are lot of complications when it comes to embed external content, and developers usually endup in writing bits and pieces of code which usually doesnt work or future-proof; to overcome this hassle, Embedo creates a layer on top of embed libraries by implementing the necessary guidelines and verfiying schmea to embed a content.
+There are even paid services and really more advanced embed libaries available but its the matter of simplicity, trust, script size and speed of code to be included in your beloved web component.

 ## Install